Recidvst/image-aide/README.md

-# Image cropping/optimisation/etc tool
+# ImageAide.js

-## Triggered on page load by client, requests cropping etc. in real time from server and replaces image in situ
+### Tool is triggered on page load by JS client, requests cropping etc. in real time from Node server and replaces image in situ

-## No need for external image hosting as server grabs images directly from public urls
+### No need for external image hosting as server grabs images directly from public urls